NCAR/mpr-flex/README.md

 4. soil parameter replacement routine (used to replace a priori parameter with MPR derived parameter )
 5. soil parameter writing routine
 6. Other parameter adjustment routine e.g., snow, vege (for now, no MPR for this)

+## Model options
+0. No model (used for parameter estimation with gamma parameters specified in restart file)
+1. VIC
+2. SAC/SNOW17

 ## Compiling the program
 Compiled with pgi/15.7 and ifort/2015.2.164 (15.0.1)